 • A claim involving a tenancy under the Agricultural Holdings Act 1986 in respect of 123 acres of land, an option agreement granted to a developer and a family will trust.

-• Acting as junior to Leslie Blohm KC in respect of the administration of the estate of a millionaire who died intestate in the Ukraine involving the issue of forfeiture.
+• Acting as junior to Leslie Blohm KC in respect of the administration of the estate of a millionaire who died intestate in the Ukraine where the issue of forfeiture was involved (Gregory v Ziuzina [2017] 12 WLUK 82).
 This case received national press coverage.

 • Advising trustees in respect of loss of historic documents by a renowned landscape architect.